 A CRM system detects customer conversion, thus automatically upgrading a lead’s status to contact.
 Manual import is also allowed, though you’d surely prefer to put the process on autopilot and focus on your relationship building and customer retention.

 In short, a deal is any sales opportunity that you identify through either Leads or Contact records.
-Most CRM deals come with convenient visual representations of the sales funnel, so that you can follow and analyse their behaviour throughout the process, and customize the stages they go through until they eventually make a purchase.
+Most CRM deals come with convenient visual representations of the sales funnel so that you can follow and analyze their behavior throughout the process, and customize the stages they go through until they eventually make a purchase.

 There’s so much confusion around technical sales terms like leads, prospects, and deals, and it’s important to note that they do come with semantic nuances that are sometimes negligible and other times significant.
 In case of “opportunity”, the situation is luckily less complicated.